vanmars/vanmars/README.md

 ## What I'm Working On
 :herb:  I recently graduated from a 5-month web and mobile development immersive through Epidcodus, where I enjoyed pair programming daily, building cool projects, and strengthening my JavaScript skills while adding Ruby, Rails, and React.js to my repetoire.
 I then completed two internships, both using React, to gain more real-world experience.

 :herb:  I am currently working at an agency where I get to contribute to a variety of projects that use a nice diversity of tech stacks.
 I LOVE learning new things, so it is an absolute joy.
-To top it all off, I have the best team ever; they are all simultaneously competent and a genuine joy to be around--a killer combp.
+To top it all off, I have the best team ever; they are all simultaneously competent and a genuine joy to be around--a killer combo.

 :herb:  I’m looking to collaborate on projects that challenge me and serve others.
 I am particularly interested in projects related to learning and education.